bechbit/tttttttt3/README.md

-### 1. A client has been admitted to the hospital with findings of urinary tract infection and
+### 1. A client has been admitted to the hospital with findings of urinary tract infection and dehydration.
+The nurse determines that the client has received adequate volume replacement and has returned to normal hydration status if the blood urea nitrogen level is

 - [ ] 5 mg/dL
 - [x] 15 mg/dL